rplab/Klamath-CLS-Control-Python-/README.txt

 AppStart.py - Application launch file.
 Requires Micro-Manager to be open and have port access enabled
               (see pycromanager documentation).

 Controller.py - Contains all controller classes, one for each main GUI element.
-I made one for each
-                GUI element to better modularize the code.

 QtDesignerGUI.py - Contains all GUI elements.
 An instance of each element is created in its respective controller.

+GeneratedUI folder - All GUI files in here were created in QtDesigner and then converted to Python files.

 HardwareCommands.py - Contains all device properties and methods that interact directly with hardware.

 CLSAcquisiiton.py - Main acquisition script.

 CLSAcquisitionParameters.py - The model file.
 Contains two classes that store data for use in acquisition.